 Care sector support

-To support providers in their continued work, we are committed to providing 10% uplift to current contracted provider gross fees until 31 July 2020.
+To support providers in their continued work, we committed to providing 10% uplift to contracted provider gross fees until 31 July 2020.

-The table below sets out the financial support already given to care providers up to the end of July 2020.
+The table below sets out the financial support we gave to care providers up to the end of July 2020.

 Support to providers that we have contracts with

 Regular, one off, unconditional payment of 10% of commissioned care

 Regular, one off, unconditional payment of 10% of commissioned care, maintain full payment for block contracts

 Maintain full payments for block contracts.
 Innovative Day Services, carers and PPE support